+ARTICLE INFO Abstract

-During the past few years, there have been some turbulent events in the global economy that have significantly impacted the performance of financial markets.
-Therefore, there is an urgent need for a robust method to deal with the existing uncertainties related to the performance of financial entities.
-Robust portfolio optimization (RPO) refers to developing an investment strategy that performs well even in the worst-case scenario of the uncertain inputs, e.g., return and covariance.
-This research paper provides a systematic review of recent developments of this field and its extensions.
-The authors use bibliometric analysis and visual mapping techniques to examine the evolution and trends of 1085 articles published between 2000 and 2023.
-The analysis explores the evolution and trends within RPO, while also investigating the interconnectedness among articles, authors, sources, countries, and keywords.
-The insights gained from our analysis can inform future research directions in this field and help practitioners make better-informed investment decisions.
+Article History Received: 2023-09-01 Accepted: 2023-12-19 Published online: 2024-07-06 In the wake of recent turbulent events in the global economy, the need for robust methods to navigate uncertainties in financial markets has become increasingly apparent.
+Robust portfolio optimization (RPO) offers a solution by devising investment strategies that perform well even under adverse scenarios of uncertain inputs such as returns and covariances.
+This paper conducts a systematic review of recent developments and extensions in the field of RPO.
+Leveraging bibliometric analysis and visual mapping techniques, we scrutinize 1085 articles published between 2000 and 2023.
+Our analysis traces the evolution and trends within RPO, examining the interconnectedness among articles, authors, sources, countries, and keywords.
+The insights gleaned from our study can guide future research endeavors in this domain and aid practitioners in making more informed investment decisions.

-Keywords: Robust optimization, Portfolio selection, Risk measures, Scientometrics
+Keywords:

+Bibliometric Analysis,

+Financial Markets, Robust

+Portfolio Optimization,

+Uncertainty, Scientometric

+Analysis